jarun/googler/README.md

 `googler` requires Python 3.3 or later to work.
 Only the latest patch release of each minor version is supported.

-Python 2.x support has been deprecated from `googler` v2.4.1.
+Python 2.x support has been discontinued from `googler` v2.5.

 ## Installing from this repository